vinisaveg/vinisaveg/README.md

 ## Hey, I'm Vinicius, aka Vini. 👋 🇧🇷

-> I am a Front-end developer, currently working at [FARFETCH](https://www.farfetch.com).
+> I am a Software Developer from Brazil.

 ### About Me :sunglasses: